 Our bottom line

-Top features of the FinecoBank share dealing account
+Top features of the FinecoBank Multi-Currency Trading Account

-Fineco lets you trade thousands of international stocks, as well as bonds and exchange-traded funds (ETFs), and more complex instruments such as contracts for difference (CFDs), commodities, currencies, futures, and options.
-(Some of these more complex investments may, of course, not be appropriate for all investors).
+Fineco lets you trade thousands of UK and international shares, as well as bonds, exchange-traded funds (ETFs), funds, and more complex instruments such as contracts for difference (CFDs), currencies, futures, and options.
+(Some of these more complex and higher risk investments may, of course, not be appropriate for all investors).

 Features include at-a-glance stock screening, which allows you to set filters to explore different markets.

-I’m not completely taken with the design, though.
+I’m not completely taken with the design of Fineco’s trading platform though.
 I personally feel it lacks a bit of style and streamlining, which is honestly something I’d expect from a company based in Italy, the mecca of high style and design.
 That was a drawback for me, as I appreciate a well-styled, simple user interface.
-Though for many users – especially those focused on Fineco’s low dealing fees – this may not be an issue.
+Though for many users – especially those focused on Fineco’s low-cost dealing fees – this may not be an issue.

 Fineco’s interface is less consumer-friendly than, say, Hargreaves Lansdown.
 Maybe that’s because it is aimed at more serious traders.
 Or it could be the greater abundance of foreign stocks.
 For example, its “most popular securities” list includes Telecom Italia and Intesa SanPaolo, which will be less familiar to the average UK investor.

-If you want to go beyond a standard share-dealing account and benefit from tax-advantaged programmes, you may also want to consider a FinecoBank’s Stocks & Shares ISA.
+If you want to go beyond a standard share-dealing account and benefit from tax-advantaged programmes, you may also want to consider a FinecoBank Stocks & Shares ISA.

 It always takes time to grow accustomed to a new platform, but, even so, this one didn’t really grab me out of the gate, and I struggled with some of its stock screening features, which I found overly complex.
 For me at least, the screeners didn’t produce anything I found especially clear or useful.
 I’m not the brightest with tech though, so savvier users may have better results there.